gittjar/CitybikeFrontend/README.md

 - Sort stations by city or free text search
 - Sort citybiketrips by date or search by free text search
 - Connected to Azure SQL server
+- Use in ConnectionString before created SQL user

 ### CI/CD pipelines Azure